-When challenged at work, be it debugging a program or getting a server to work properly, sometimes it makes sense to escalate the problem or ask for assistance.
+When challenged at work, be it debugging a program or getting a server or pod to work properly, sometimes it makes sense to escalate the problem or ask for assistance.
 This is true for lead architects, I.T. vendors, or junior service desk employees.
+In 2018 an article was published entitled Great Leaders Know When to Ask for Help and How to Do It.
 Here are the top five reasons to ask for assistance.

 1) It can save time.
-A senior level person may not have the idiosyncratic business knowledge of a more tenure junior employee.
+A senior level person may not have the idiosyncratic business knowledge of a more tenured junior employee.
 Often I.T. problems involve specific business procedures.
-Once the problem is solved, service can be restored and this can result in substantial savings.
+Multiple services may depend on the resolution of a problem.
+Collaboration can raise morale.

 3) The key to problem solving is using a non-habitual mode of thought.
 A different person can be key to this.
 Sometimes a different person can recommend a habitual course of action that was inadvertently overlooked.
 No one is perfect.